AdrianValladaresDiaz/w04ch2-edu-adri-ahorcado/ComponentResponsability.md

 # Component List

-- Hangman
+- Hangman: Represents, graphically, the game state adn nº of errors.

-- Guessed letters
+- Guessed letters: Renders the correctly guessed letters

-- Used Letters
+- Used Letters: Renders all used letters, right or wrong

-- All letters
+- All letters: Renders a list of all available letters

-- Game Result
+- Game Result: Renders the game's result.
+Win or loss